CU-DBMI/redirects/README.md

 2. Point your domain name provider to GitHub Pages using an `A` record.
    This is slightly different for each company; they should have their own instructions on how to do it.
 3. Set the custom domain field in the "Pages" settings of the _website repo_ (automatically creates a `CNAME` file in the repo).
-4. After a minute or so, GitHub should tell you that your site is now being hosted at e.g. `your-domain.com`.
+4. After a minute or so, GitHub should tell you that your site is now being hosted at `your-domain.com`.

 #### GitHub user/org site

 e.g. `your-org.github.io/some-link`

 1. Name your _website repo_ `your-org.github.io`.
-2. Change instances of `redirects-website` in the code as appropriate.
+3. Change instances of `redirects-website` in the code as appropriate.

 [About GitHub user/org sites](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites).